The Threads Project

 Where have all the factories gone?

 The two year project has been led by artists who, through conversations and recordings, have collected the real life stories of the people who lived and worked along the valley.
 They have used these to inspire songs, visual art and film which bring the words, memories and personalities to life but they only include a small amount of the wealth of material that was collected.
-You can also read the transcripts via the archive or tag cloud on that website.
+You can see the videos of some of the people involved here:

 Here are a selection of poems written by Graham Langley, who lives in the Derwent Valley and has seen many of the remnants of its industries past and gone, as he has walked much of its banks.
 He specialises in traditional stories and song, and his ear has become attuned to the rich rhythms of local speech.
 For the Threads project he was able to draw on much of his past work in the creation of “Song of the River”.